 Check minimum dimmer loadings if the dimmer is required to control just one of two LED lamps and, if so, test it yourself.
 And, if necessary, be prepared to adjust the scheme design to keep the LED-dimmer interface within safe operational bounds.

-- See the latest LED lighting at LuxLive 2017, Europe's largest annual lighting event this November.
-The show takes place on Wednesday 15 November and Thursday 16 November 2017 at the ExCeL London.
+- See the latest LED lighting at LuxLive, Europe's largest annual lighting event this November.
+It takes place on 14 + 15 November at the ExCeL London.
 Entry is FREE – simply register to attend by clicking here.